The wave operator representation of quantum and classical dynamics: Canonical purification of the waveoperator

-In this section we will establish a close link between the proposed wave operator description of quantum mechanics and the notion of purification in quantum information theory (see chapter 5 in \cite{wilde_quantum_2017}).
-Expressing the wave operator in a purified form will later allow for the introduction of Bopp operators, and the establishment of a classical limit for the formalism.
+In this section we will establish a close link between the proposed waveoperator description of quantum mechanics and the notion of purification in quantum information theory (see chapter 5 in \cite{wilde_quantum_2017}).
+Expressing the waveoperator in a purified form will later allow for the introduction of Bopp operators, and the establishment of a classical limit for the formalism.
 To perform the purification, we first choose an arbitrary orthogonal time-independent basis $\{ \ket{k} \} \subset \cal{H}$ in a Hilbert space $\cal{H}$.
 This allows us to define a mapping from an operator $\hat{\Omega}$ acting on $\cal{H}$ to a vector $\ket{\hat{\Omega}} \in \cal{H} \otimes \cal{H}$ as

 where

 The transformation given by Eq.~(\ref{EqVectorizationDefinition}) is closely related to the the concept of canonical purification (see page 166 of \cite{wilde_quantum_2017}), while in linear algebra, the mapping is also known as row-major vectorization.
 Since Eq.~(\ref{EqVectorizationDefinition}) is a purification of the density matrix $\hat{\rho}$, the latter can be recovered as a partial trace,